dgroomes/vanilla-kafka/streams-zip-codes/README.md

 * Compute overall-level ZIP area average population
 * DONE Use a KTable for zip area records because they represent a changelog stream and not an event stream.
 Read the Kafka Streams docs on KStreams vs KTable, they are really good.
+* DONE Fix ZIP area key.
+It should be keyed on ZIP code not city

 ### Wish List